sdb31/Dexterity/README.md

 # Knob_Analysis_Software
-MATLAB based analysis software for the KNOB behavioral task developed by Vulintus and used by Jason Carmel's Motor Recovery lab at the Burke Medical Research Institute.
+MATLAB based analysis software developed by Jason Carmel's Motor Recovery lab for the KNOB behavioral task designed and built by Vulintus.